rust-lang/book/second-edition/src/appendix-04-macros.md

 ```

 This should produce some kind of nice output, like `Hello, World!
 My name is
 Pancakes`.
-Remember that Rust doesn't have relfection capabilities, so we
+Remember that Rust doesn't have reflection capabilities, so we
 can't look up the struct's name at runtime.
 Thus, we need a macro to generate
 code at compile time.
 If we were to not use `derive`, the users of the `HelloWorld` trait
 would have to write this code instead: